5h0ov/Python-Assignment-NSEC/README.md

 # Python-Assignment-NSEC
-Collection of the Python Assignments programs of 3rd Semester NSEC
+Collection of the Python Assignment Programs of 3rd Semester NSEC

 # Assignment Program Questions:
 ## Assignment 1: